EarnNutsuda/Segmentation/README.md

 # Segmentation
-Stimulation first-fit, worst-fit, and best-fit in memory segmentation
+Simulation first-fit, worst-fit, and best-fit in memory segmentation
 <img src=assets.png width:300 >
 <br><br>
 ## How this works